-The serial number of your campervan must be quoted in all correspondence, it can be found on a plate fixed next to the chassis plate within the engine compartment.
-Your campervan serial number can also be found on the NCC certificate that can be found within your Owner's Information Pack.
+The VIN number of your campervan must be quoted in all correspondence, it can be found on a plate fixed next to the chassis plate within the engine compartment.

-There is also a Fiat serial number on the chassis cab windscreen, which should be quoted in any communications with Fiat.
+There is also a VIN number on the chassis cab windscreen, which should be quoted in any communications with Fiat.
 Changing market and supply situations may prevent us from maintaining the exact specification details in this guide and we therefore reserve the right to alter specifications as materials and conditions demand and if necessary supply an alternative.